1. What is Mild Hyperbaric Oxygen Therapy?

-- Mild Hyperbaric Therapy (HBT) is a safe method of delivering more oxygen to the body at the cellular level.
+- Mild Hyperbaric Oxygen Therapy (HBOT) is a safe method of delivering more oxygen to the body at the cellular level.

-- HBT provides the optimal environment for the body to carry out vital cell processes, thereby increasing the capacity for the body to heal itself.
+- HBOT provides the optimal environment for the body to carry out vital cell processes, thereby increasing the capacity for the body to heal itself.

-- HBT utilizes filtered pressurized ambient air to dissolve oxygen directly into the plasma, cerebral and spinal fluids, flooding tissues and vital organs with oxygen.
+- HBOT utilizes filtered pressurized ambient air to dissolve oxygen directly into the plasma, cerebral and spinal fluids, flooding tissues and vital organs with oxygen.

 2. Is it safe?

 - YES!
 The hyperbaric chamber uses filtered ambient air, so there is no risk of oxygen toxicity to the body even with regular use.

 - The chamber can be depressurized and opened from the inside.

 - Once inside the chamber, both visual and verbal communication is possible with the outside.